Raspberry Sorbet in a Food Processor

 - Then, blend the syrup with frozen raspberries in a food processor.

-- Add a couple of pasteurized eggs whites (such as Safest Choice) and let it run a good while to kick the texture up from creamy to luxurious.
+- Add a couple of pasteurized eggs whites and let it run a good while to kick the texture up from creamy to luxurious.
 Since the eggs in this recipe don’t get cooked, using pasteurized whites minimizes risk of food borne.